 R.A.
 Lafferty, Tage le Cour, K.D.
 Wentworth, E. Nelson Bridwell, the Powell and Davis libraries of Sherlockiana, dime novels, science fiction writings, historical household manuals and cookbooks.

 Petroleum Industry History:

 Edgar Fitch Bullard, numerous photographic collections, International Petroleum Exposition, Midwest Refining Company, Frank Galbreath.

 Printing and Publication:

-History of the book, artist books, publication history items, Andre Deutsch archive, Martin Secker Collection, Rupert Hart-Davis Collections, incunabula, etc.
+History of the book, artist books, publication history items, Andre Deutsch archive, the PEN Archive, the Martin Secker Collection, the Rupert Hart-Davis Collections, incunabula, etc.

 Peter Howard Proletarian library, Harold Leventhal Proletarian library.

 The English Civil War, American Civil War, Great War/First World War, World War II, Korean War, Vietnam Conflict, the Iraq/Afghanistan Wars; the surviving Soper Collection, James Tenney acquisition, Walter Oswald “Toby” Watts photographs, trench maps, trench and prison camp periodicals, Lisle and Grace Billington correspondence, Ben Byrnes collections of World War I materials, Peter Howard collection of Vietnam Literature, Bruce McAllister papers.